-After you have gathered all the required forms, you must file them with the clerk of court in the county where you wish to proceed.
+After you've gathered all the required forms, you must file them with the clerk of court in the county where you wish to proceed.
 To pursue a dissolution of marriage, you must attach your settlement agreement to your petition as an exhibit.
 If you have minor children, you must also include your shared parenting plan in your initial filing.

-Ohio law requires that the filing spouse "serve" the other side with copies of all divorce documents.
+Ohio law requires that the filing spouse serve the other side with copies of all divorce documents.
 You can accomplish service through certified mail, registered mail, private process service, or sheriff's service.
 If you don't know your spouse's current whereabouts, you can also publish notice of the divorce in your local newspaper.

 There is no service requirement in dissolution cases, as both spouses go into the case with full knowledge of the process and an agreement regarding all the issues.
 They also waive their right to service of process of the petition itself.
-Once you have filed your petition and all relevant forms, the court will automatically schedule a final hearing between 30 and 90 days from the date of filing.
+Once you've filed your petition and all relevant forms, the court will automatically schedule a final hearing between 30 and 90 days from the date of filing.